-You will see from the Summary of Medical Benefits and Coverage [PDF] and the Summary of Dental Benefits and Coverage [PDF] that the deductible, coinsurance, and out-of-pocket maximums are different for each option.
+You will see from the Summary of Benefits and Coverage [PDF] that the deductible, coinsurance, and out-of-pocket maximums are different for each option.
 To determine which plan is right for you, think about how much you can afford out of your own pocket to pay for medical expenses.
 Also consider the difference in premium cost to you, the total premium for the health options you select less the State’s Benefit Credits.
-We want to be sure all eligible State employees have medical coverage in the event of serious illness or injury, so you are required to choose a medical option, unless you are a part-time employee for whom coverage is optional.
+We want to be sure all eligible State employees have medical coverage in the event of serious illness or injury, so you are required to choose a medical and dental option, unless you are a part-time employee for whom coverage is optional.

 Prescription drugs are the fastest growing cost in most health plans, including ours.
 Higher claim costs from prescription drugs, as with any other expense, means higher premium payments to all participants in the plan.
 There are several ways to save on prescription drug costs including purchasing a generic or lower cost brand name drug, using the mail order pharmacy for maintenance drugs, or both.